-Course Description: This section of Physics 114 is a 1 credit introductory lab course open to students who have taken or are currently taking physics 111 or 121.
-The goals of this lab are to learn the process of doing science, to learn about physics through hands-on experience, and to learn the principles of the error analysis and to become familiar with the scientific writing genre.
+Course Description: This section of Physics 116 is a 1 credit introductory lab course open only to students who have taken or are currently taking in physics 123.
+The goals of this lab are to learn the process of doing science, to leann about physics through hands-on experience, and to learn the principles of the error analysis and to become familiar with the scientific writing genre.